dirtyhenry/mickaelflochlay.com/resume.md

 ### CEO/CTO [Bootstragram][bootstragram] <small>since september ’14</small>

-I co-founded Bootstragram in order to develop [Statium][statium] — a smart soccer calendar for soccer fans — and get back into a freelancing position.
+I co-founded Bootstragram in order to provide freelance developer services to other companies as well as develop my own project [Statium][statium], a smart soccer calendar for soccer fans.

-Bootstragram was selected by the French startup accelerator Startup42 — in the mid-2016 four-month batch — which helped me get a better insight of all the non-technical skills required to run a lean startup.
+Bootstragram was selected by the French startup accelerator Startup42 for a 4-month intensive program from April - August 2016.
+Start42 brought me and the Bootstragram team invaluable insight into all the non-technical skills required to run a lean startup.

 Some of my clients references: